JustARandomLoli/mineflayer-sg/README.md

 ### Wandering/Running-away Navigation
 Create very simple mesh map where all hills are not walkable and everything wierd details are removed and or not walkable and putting 4\*4 or 8\*8 blocks into just one "block" then just let A\* go over it.

-### Knockback
-Should be pretty simple...
-I think the server sends a velocity packet to the client, just need to interpret it.
-Not sure If mineflayer support velocity but probably just need to set it, if not I(or someone else) needs to make a plugin for that or commit it to the original mineflayer.